alrammahi-mariia/countries-app/README.md

 ## Features

 - **Search and Filter Countries**: Browse a list of countries with options to search by name and filter by region.
+- **Save/remove countries to/from Favourites**: Save a country to a list of Favourites powered by Firestore database.
 - **Country Details**: View detailed information about each country, including population, language, capital, currency and more.
 - **Weather Forecast**: Get current weather data in a selected country capital and a 3-day weather forecast using the OpenWeather API.
 - **Latest News**: Read the latest news headlines and summaries related to the country, fetched from the News API.